Bayer-Group/xBCF/README.md

 ### Option II - an unofficial package

-In this sister [repo](https://github.com/Bayer-Group/xsmiles-use-cases), an official `.whl` file was packed with the CDDD source code and the default CDDD model.
+In this sister [repo](https://github.com/Bayer-Group/xsmiles-use-cases), an unofficial `.whl` file was packed with the CDDD source code and the default CDDD model.
 Please refer to the repo for installation.
-And use this installation method at your risk.
+And use this installation method at your own risk.

 The script `src/attributor.py` works with both ways of setting up CDDD, make sure you modify `src/xbcf.py` accordingly.

+For any questions, feel free to open issues.

 ## Usage